 - Ideal for teams focusing on application development

-If you are reading this blog we are assuming you don’t have a big team and all the time in the world to build out Terraform, OpenTofu, or even a Chef/Puppet/Ansible.
+If you are reading this blog we assume you don’t have tons of resources and all the time in the world to build out Terraform, OpenTofu, or even a Chef/Puppet/Ansible.
 We will focus on out of the box solutions like Heroku.

 1. Kapstan.io